Adobe-Marketing-Cloud/aemmobile-example-entitlement-server/README.md

 Using an entitlement service, Experience Manager Mobile Runtimes can support user login and grant access (entitle) to certain collections based on the sign-in credentials.

-Please refer to the following help article for the full walkthrough: [Set up an entitlement service](https://helpx.adobe.com/digital-publishing-solution/help/entitlement-service.html).
+This README provides a quick usage guide to the example entitlement server.
+For full walkthrough, please refer to the following help article: [Set up an entitlement service](https://helpx.adobe.com/digital-publishing-solution/help/entitlement-service.html).

 This entitlement service now supports the use of Google or Facebook as the Identity Service provider.
-To do so, update the __$identity_provider__ value in [Configuration](#configuration) to either Google or Facebook.
+To do so, update the __$identity\_provider__ value in [Configuration](#configuration) to either Google or Facebook.
+In addition, there is the generic identity provider.
+To use the generic identity provider, leave the __$identity\_provider__ value as is.
 Please refer to the following help article on [use custom authentication in AEM Mobile apps](https://helpx.adobe.com/digital-publishing-solution/help/identity-providers.html).

 __NOTE:__ The example implementation is to be provided as is, Adobe will not provide support on the code, the implementation, or the deployment process.
 If you have questions about the implementation, please refer to the [AEM Mobile forum](https://forums.adobe.com/community/experiencemanagermobile/).